11 of the Best Ski Jackets to Wear This Winter in 2025

 • Insulation may not be sufficient for extremely cold conditions

-6. Best for Lightweight Design: Outdoor Research Men’s Carbide Jacket
+6. Best Value for Features: Spyder Men’s Vertex Jacket

 Key Features